paulbradshaw/journalismrecipebook/firstpersonaccount.md

 Notice that the standfirst isn't written in the voice of the person who is writing the account - it's the voice of the publication.
 It serves to introduce the person who is speaking (in this case David and Angela - normally you would include surnames unless there's a good reason not to) and what the article will cover.

+## 5. Optional: add any other contextual information

+Some parts of the story may need fleshing out or explaining.
+In the health story, that's done as if it's the words of the parents, in sections like this:

+> That’s called a section two.
+That order, made under the Mental Health Act, can last for 28 days and is the most common way people with mental health problems are detained or ‘sectioned’.

+It's unlikely that the parents actually wrote that sentence originally - instead, the journalist will have likely encountered them mentioning a 'section two' and needed to flesh that out so the audience knows what they're talking about (letting the parents know that's what he's added, and checking that's OK).

+In the story about a runner, it's done in sections between quotes, like so:

+> The industry says it is aware of the problem and is taking steps to address it.
+Broadcasters and stars have voiced support for a new body, the Creative Industries Independent Standards Authority.